Recommended GPU for Aximmetry

 Which Aximmetry edition do I need to use a professional camera tracking system?

-Professional tracking systems are supported in our Broadcast Edition only.
+Professional camera tracking systems are supported in our Broadcast Edition only.

-Which experimental tracking systems are integrated into any Aximmetry edition?
+Which object tracking systems are integrated into any Aximmetry edition?

-We consider experimental tracking systems to be solutions that are not yet proven and widely utilized systems in the broadcast and film industries.
-Please note that Aximmetry does not officially support using experimental camera tracking systems.
-We strive to create the means for your experiments in Aximmetry, but we cannot provide any support for these and we cannot guarantee any result.
+We consider object tracking systems to be solutions that do not provide lens data and or originally not meant for camera tracking.
+Please note that Aximmetry does not officially support using object tracking systems for the purpose of camera tracking.
+We strive to create the means for such usage in Aximmetry, but we cannot provide any support for it and we cannot guarantee any result.

 - HTC Vive and any system that supports OpenVR